Peloton Interactive: Tread and Tread+ safety recall

 In May 2021, the U.S. Consumer Product Safety Commission warned people with children and pets to immediately stop using the Tread+ model of Peloton treadmill, after one child died after being pulled under the treadmill while a parent was running on it, and almost 40 others sustained injuries including fractured bones.
 The commission stated that when not in use, the product should be stored in a locked room to prevent children and pets from accessing it.

 Peloton initially rejected the Consumer Product Safety Commission's request to recall the product and instead warned parents to keep children away from the treadmill, before it changed course and voluntarily recalled the Tread and Tread+ on May 5, 2021.
 The Tread model was also recalled due to reports of the touchscreen display screws loosening, causing the screen to occasionally detach and fall off.
 In July 2021, a Brooklyn couple filed a lawsuit for unspecified damages against the company claiming their 3-year-old son suffered third-degree burns after being trapped under the treadmill.

-As part of the recall, Peloton allows consumers to return the treadmills for a full refund until November 6, 2022.
+As part of the recall, Peloton allowed consumers to return the treadmills for a full refund until November 6, 2022.
 In August 2021, Peloton announced that Tread owners could schedule an in-home appointment for their treadmill's touchscreen to get repaired by a technician.
 Later that month, Peloton enacted safety features including the Tread Lock digital passcode to unlock the Tread, and a safety key that must be in place in order to begin use.
 The feature locks the treadmill after inactivity and requires a four-digit passcode to unlock.